 FoodLabPeel is an artproject about the social issue of food and food production and the influence of food on culture.
-De project specifically adresses the problems and challenges in the Peel area.
+De project specifically addresses the problems and challenges in the Peel area.
 The aim of the project is to contribute to the transition of this area, by co-creation between the artist and the farmer.
-There were five matches made from six farmers and 12 artists/designers to start a co-create process together.
-Foodcurators were matched with Marcel and Miriam Berkvens, who have a farm with sows.
+There were five matches made from six farmers and 12 artists/designers to initiate a colaborative process together.
+Foodcurators were matched with Marcel and Miriam Berkvens, who rear sows.

-The pâté café is a mobile space where pâté is being served and where there is a possibility to talk about the challenges in the pork meat industry.
+The pâté café is a mobile space where pâté is served and in which there is a possibility to discuss the challenges in the pork meat industry.
 It is a spot where workshops and discussions can take place, not only with other consumers, but also with farmers.
 Pâté café is not only a literal space, it is also a label; a recognizable platform for the valuation and appreciation of pork meat.
 The pâté is a symbol for carcass balance: the processing of every part of every pig, depending on the value and the demand.
-This also makes the pâté a ‘conversation piece’: a way to start the dialogue between the farmer and the consumer.
+This also makes the pâté a ‘conversation piece’: a means of prompting dialogue between the farmer and the consumer.

 The pork meat industry has a bad image.
-Pig farms have to continue to grow, because the prices for cuts of pork are under pressure.
+Pig farms must continue to grow, because the prices for cuts of pork are under pressure.
 The consumer has taken a critical stance opposed to processed meat, but does not want to pay a penny too much for pork meat from supermarkets.
-How do you make it clear to the consumer that they alsof have there responsibility within the chain of the pork meat industry?
+How do you make it clear to the consumer that they too bear responsibility within the chain of the pork meat industry?

-To identify the roles of the citizen (public opinion) and the consumer (buyer of pork meat) and merge them, we proposed to choose a different way of selling the pork meat: an auction with a public character.
+To identify the roles of the citizen (public opinion) and the consumer (buyer of pork meat) and merge them, we proposed to choose a unique way of selling the pork meat: an auction with a public nature.
 In October 2016 this public auction took place during the Dutch Design Week in Eindhoven.

-Instead of a traditional auction, where the goal is to sell the pieces to the highest bidder, this auction was focused on selling every piece of meat, and thus selling the complete pig.
-This made it much more transparant to the buyers that for every two tenderloins, there are also four pig feet and two pig ears.
-Also, the auction gave farmer Marcel the transparency he craved for; he had the possibility to talk to the buyers and answer their questions.
-The cuts that did not sold at the auction were used to make the pâté.
+Instead of a traditional auction, where the goal is to sell to the highest bidder, this auction was focussed on selling every piece of meat, and thus selling the complete pig.
+This clarified to the buyers that for every two tenderloins, there are also four pig feet and two ears.
+Furthermore, the auction provided farmer Marcel the transparency he craved; he had the possibility to talk to the buyers and answer their questions.
+The cuts that did not sell at auction were used to make the pâté.